cockroachdb/docs/_includes/v19.1/prod-deployment/synchronize-clocks.md

 7. Repeat these steps for each machine where a CockroachDB node will run.

 {% elsif page.title contains "Google" %}

 Compute Engine instances are preconfigured to use [NTP](http://www.ntp.org/), which should keep offsets in the single-digit milliseconds.
 However, Google can’t predict how external NTP services, such as `pool.ntp.org`, will handle the leap second.
 Therefore, you should:

 - [Configure each GCE instance to use Google's internal NTP service](https://cloud.google.com/compute/docs/instances/managing-instances#configure_ntp_for_your_instances).
-- If you plan to run a hybrid cluster across GCE and other cloud providers or environments, [configure the non-GCE machines to use Google's external NTP service](deploy-cockroachdb-on-digital-ocean.html#step-2-synchronize-clocks).
+- If you plan to run a hybrid cluster across GCE and other cloud providers or environments, all AWS machines should use the internal [Amazon Time Sync Service](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html#configure-amazon-time-service), and all other non-GCE machines should use [Google's external NTP service](deploy-cockroachdb-on-digital-ocean.html#step-2-synchronize-clocks).

+{{site.data.alerts.callout_info}}
+The Google and Amazon services handle <a href="https://developers.google.com/time/smear">"smearing" the leap second</a> in compatible ways.
+{{site.data.alerts.end}}

 {% elsif page.title contains "AWS" %}